 What is a Shim Washer?

-One of the main advantages of shim washers are that they can reduce maintenance and repair costs on machinery, as the buffer of a washer helps to maintain the two components that it sits between, meaning that only the shims need to be replaced and not the two components that it separates.
-As shim washers are generally very inexpensive items, this can vastly reduce maintenance and repair costs and ensure that machinery is able to keep running for longer.
+One of the main advantages of our precision shim washers are that they can reduce maintenance and repair costs on machinery, as the buffer of a washer helps to maintain the two components that it sits between, meaning that only the shims need to be replaced and not the two components that it separates.
+As metric shim washers are generally very inexpensive items, this can vastly reduce maintenance and repair costs and ensure that machinery is able to keep running for longer.

 We Have the Right Size for You